-All employees hired prior to June 30, 1990, who retire from the City (i.e. begin to draw from their PERS retirement accounts) and have a minimum of ten (10) years of City service shall be eligible for retiree health benefits.
-The City's contributions towards retiree medical insurance shall not exceed the actual costs for the employee or employee and spouse, based on the City Kaiser Rate.
-Employees who retire (i.e. begin to draw from their PERS retirement account) after 20 years of City service, shall be entitled to receive City paid retiree dental insurance for the employee or the employee and spouse.
+All employees hired prior to July 1, 1990, who retire (i.e., begin to draw from their PERS retirement accounts), and have a minimum of ten (10) years of City service shall be eligible for retiree health benefits.
+The City's contributions towards retiree medical employee and spouse shall not exceed the actual costs for the employee or employee and spouse, based on the City Kaiser rate.
+Employees who retire (i.e. begin to draw from their PERS retirement account) after 20 years of City service, shall be entitled to receive City paid retiree dental insurance for the employee or for the employee and spouse.

-Employees who are ineligible for City paid retiree health insurance may elect upon retirement to continue medical and dental coverage at their own expense (including a reasonable administrative fee, not to exceed the statutory maximum for continuation coverage set forth under applicable law) through the City's medical and dental plans.
+Employees who are ineligible for City paid retiree health insurance may elect, upon retirement, to continue medical and dental coverage at their own expense (including a reasonable administrative fee, not to exceed the statutory maximum for continuation coverage set forth under applicable law) through the City's medical and dental plans.

-The City will reimburse the cost of the standard Part "B" Medicare premium, which is \$134 in 2017, for those employees who elect such coverage.
+The City will reimburse the cost of the standard "Part B" Medicare premium, which is \$134.00 in 2017, for those employees who elect such coverage.
 This amount is subject to change based on adjustments by the Federal government.
-This cost is automatically withdrawn from those employees' Social Security checks.
+(July 2017) This cost is automatically withdrawn from those employees' Social Security checks.
 Employees must supply the City with proof of payment of said coverage, and will be reimbursed on a quarterly basis.
 No retroactive reimbursements will be given.

-ARTICLE 13: RETIREE MEDICAL TRUST (July 2024)
+ARTICLE 14: RETIREE MEDICAL TRUST (July 2024)